abrarmudhir/abrarmudhir.github.io/_pages/index.md

 ## Profile 🦜👋
 🤹🏿‍♂️ Life•Long•Learner | 🏄‍♂️ Data•Products | 🛠 Data•Engineering |🔬 Data•Science

-As a lifelong learner and versatile engineer in financial services, I mix humor with a serious passion for tech and the environment.
-I use my skills in algorithms, data wrangling, and project management to create impactful solutions.
+> As a lifelong learner and versatile engineer in financial services, I mix humor with a serious passion for tech and the environment.
+I’m a people-first person who thrives on connecting and collaborating.
+Using my skills in algorithms, data wrangling, and project management, I create impactful solutions that benefit both people and the planet.
-Let's save the planet, one clever idea at a time!
+Let’s save the world, one clever idea and genuine connection at a time!

 ## Resume
 👇